cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 # Build your module

 You will integrate your module with the minimal chain that you [cloned previously](./1-preparation.md).
-To facilitate integration, you will direct Go package manager to look for this dependency on a local disk.
+To facilitate integration and speed up feedback, you will direct the Go package manager to look for this dependency on a local disk.
 The simplest way is to put the module folder into a folder next to the minimal chain's folder:

 ```sh
 $ mkdir checkers-minimal